 5 Tricks to Clean Suede Boots With Items in Your Kitchen

-Suede boots had a major moment last year, with street style stars all over the world donning every style from bitty ankle to ultra-high over-the-knee.
-They made it look so easy to tromp around in the beautiful footwear, which is a feat in itself, but there's a whole other aspect of wearing suede boots rarely spoken of: how to care for them.
+Suede boots move in and out of the trend spotlight from year to year, which means we'll always have the style staple in our wardrobes, whether it be via itty bitty ankle boots to ultra-high over-the-knee pairs.
+When we spot them on our favorite street style stars, they make it look so easy to tromp around in the beautiful footwear, which is a feat in itself.
+But there's a whole other aspect of wearing suede boots rarely spoken of: how to care for them.

 Keep reading to find out how to clean suede boots with everyday household items.
-It's easier than you think!
+Because it's so much easier than you think.

 First things first: You can clean your suede without a proper suede-cleaning brush, but investing in one is probably the wiser choice.
 They only run about $7 on Amazon.
 If you're in a pinch, an old toothbrush or any kind of soft-bristled brush will do the trick.